zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_lammps_gui.rst

    <Build_cmake>`.

-LAMMPS-GUI tries to provide an experience similar to what people traditionally would have running LAMMPS using a command line window and the console LAMMPS executable but just rolled into a single executable:
+LAMMPS-GUI tries to provide an experience similar to what people traditionally would have running LAMMPS using a command-line window and the console LAMMPS executable but just rolled into a single executable:

 - writing & editing LAMMPS input files with a text editor
-- run LAMMPS on those input file with selected command line flags
+- run LAMMPS on those input file with selected command-line flags
 - extract data from the created files and visualize it with and external software

-That procedure is quite effective for people proficient in using the command line, as that allows them to use tools for the individual steps that they are most comfortable with.
+That procedure is quite effective for people proficient in using the command-line, as that allows them to use tools for the individual steps that they are most comfortable with.
 In fact, it is often *required* to adopt this workflow when running LAMMPS simulations on high-performance computing facilities.